suryashch/QSViewer/README.md

 # QSViewer

-A novel way to view BIM models.
+A novel way to view BIM models on the web.

 ![Cover Shot](reports/img/cover-shot-penthouse-2-lowres-short.gif)